IJSComplexMatter/cddm/doc/quickstart.rst

 Live analysis
 +++++++++++++

-To show live view of the computed correlation function, we can pass the viewer as an argument to :func:`.multitau.iccorr_multi`:
+To show live view of the computed correlation function as it issuing computed, we can pass the viewer as an argument to :func:`.multitau.iccorr_multi`:

 .. doctest::